Abdullah1428/katacoda-scenarios/serverless-framework/step1.md

 `npm --version`{{execute}}

-Now to install the Serverless Framework, execute the command in your work environment.
+Now to install the Serverless Framework, execute the command in the work environment.

 `npm install serverless -g`{{execute}}